-Despite the RBA deciding not to lower interest rates further when they met on December 1, the cash rate and Australia's official interest rate currently stands at a historic low of 0.10%.
+Despite the RBA deciding not to lower interest rates further when they met today, the cash rate and Australia's official interest rate currently stands at a historic low of 0.10%.
 How much lower can interest rates go?

 How long can you go?